FDio/csit/docs/report/honeycomb_functional_tests/test_environment.rst

 "apt-get upgrade" on that day), produced by CSIT disk image build scripts.

-The exact list of installed packages and their versions (including the Linux kernel package version) are included in CSIT source repository:
+The exact list of installed packages and their versions (including the Linux kernel package version) are included in `VIRL images lists`_.

-  resources/tools/disk-image-builder/ubuntu/lists/|virl-image-ubuntu|

-A replica of this VM image can be built by running the "build.sh" script in CSIT repository resources/tools/disk-image-builder/ubuntu.
+A replica of this VM image can be built by running the "build.sh" script in `VIRL nested`_.